Jian-jobs/Jian-leetcode_python3/README.md

 # leetcode_python3
-my solutions of problems in leetcode
+This repository shares my solutions of problems in leetcode

-All the problems on https://leetcode.com/problemset/all/
+All the problems on [leetcode] (https://leetcode.com/problemset/all/)